What Do You Mean by Equations in Excel?

-Equations is excel is none other than our formulas which we type in excel cell, to write an equation we start with an equals to sign (=) which excel recognizes as to calculate and then we use variables which are connected with each other with some operators, depending upon the operators we get results, an equation in excel can be both linear or non linear.
+Equations in excel are none other than our formulas which we type in excel cell, to write an equation we start with an equals to sign (=) which excel recognizes as to calculate and then we use variables which are connected with each other with some operators, depending upon the operators we get results, an equation can be both linear or non linear.

 In an excel equation we use two things: